bazelbuild/bazel/site/docs/backward-compatibility.md

 ## Incompatible changes and migration recipes

-When we introduce an incompatible change, we try to make it easier for Bazel users to updatre their code.
+When we introduce an incompatible change, we try to make it easier for Bazel users to update their code.
 We do this by means of _migration windows_ and _migration recipes_.

 Migration window is one or more release of Bazel during which a migration from old funcitonality to new functionality is possible, according to a migration recipe.

-During the migration window, both the old funcitonality and the new functionality are available in the Bazel release.
+During the migration window, both the old functionality and the new functionality are available in the Bazel release.
 For every incompatible change, we provide a _migration recipe_ that allows updating the user code (`BUILD` and `.bzl` files, as well as any Bazel usage in scripts, usage of Bazel API and so on) in such a